Three ways to build your TBL teaching.

 Project Lab.

 A single 90-minute live session, conducted virtually.
 You bring your course learning objectives and document links.
-We pair you with a TBL expert and the AI hub tool to build one deployable module together, in real time.
+We pair you with a TBL expert and the AI hub tool to build one deployable component together, in real time.
+The piece you actually need today.

 - A deployable interactive HTML artifact with a live URL ready for Canvas